mikesturm/Kinetic/README.md

 4. Target dates that show up next to any object in underline *<u>italics</u>* *if* there is one.

 5. Commit dates that show up next to any object in **BOLD CAPS** if there is one.

+6. make object ID labels disappear everywhere, replaced by the ID letter and number only in super script or post script.